getgrav/grav-learn/pages/06.forms/01.blueprints/06.how-to-add-file-upload/docs.md

 When `limit` is set to **0**, it means that there are no restrictions on the amount of allowed files that can be uploaded.

 !!
-It is good practise to always ensure you have a set limit of allowed files that can be uploaded.
-This way you have more control over your server resources utilizasions.
+It is good practice to always ensure you have a set limit of allowed files that can be uploaded.
+This way you have more control over your server resources utilizations.

 #### `accept`